madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 Let's say you have stored your local fonts in `src/assets/fonts`.

-If you want to keep the same nesting structure, you add the following to your config-file (I have removed the code from the helper methods example for better clarity):
+If you want to keep the same nesting structure, you add the following to `eleventy.js` (I have removed the code from the helper methods example for better clarity):

 ```js
 // Importing from config